1. Output information

 Accuracy is the degree of closeness between an estimate and the true value.
 Reliability is the closeness of the initial element value to the subsequent estimated measure.

 MFP is derived from other data sources, and its accuracy is dependent on the accuracy of those data.
 Improvements in those source data will lead directly to improvements in MFP estimates.
-Yet some elements of productivity can be difficult to measure.
+However, some elements of productivity can also be difficult to measure.
 For example, it is difficult to estimate the level of capital currently employed in an economy.
-Business investment will provide a flow and certain assumptions are necessary to convert these flows over time into a level of capital and a flow of services from that capital.
+Business investment will provide a flow and certain assumptions are necessary to convert these flows over time into:

 These assumptions include how long assets will last, whether they are fully employed during that period, and how productive they are during that period.

 Output quality trade-offs